Ogdensburg Land Bank receives offer for Ogden Street home

 OGDENSBURG — One of two homes built by St. Lawrence-Lewis BOCES students and purchased by the Ogdensburg Land Bank Corp. may soon be off the market.

-Last year, the Ogdensburg Land Bank Corp. - tasked with facilitating the return of vacant, abandoned, underutilized, and tax delinquent properties in the City of Ogdensburg to productive tax-paying use - purchased two units built by BOCES students, one at Northwest Tech, Ogdensburg, and the other at Southwest Tech, Gouverneur.
+Last year, the Ogdensburg Land Bank Corp. — tasked with facilitating the return of vacant, abandoned, underutilized and tax delinquent properties in the city to productive tax-paying use — purchased two units built by local Board of Cooperative Educational Services students, one at Northwest Tech, Ogdensburg, and the other at Southwest Tech, Gouverneur.

 The homes were placed at 902 Ogden St. and 520 Barre St.

-Phil Cosmo, chairman of the land bank that formed in 2018, said that a sale is possible in the near future of one of the properties.
+Philip A. Cosmo, chair of the land bank that formed in 2018, said that a sale is possible in the near future of one of the properties.

 “We have a tentative offer on 902 Ogden.
-We’re pretty confident but I don’t want to say its definite until the loan comes in from the prospective buyer,” said Cosmo, “We had quite a bit of interest in that one.”
+We’re pretty confident but I don’t want to say it’s definite until the loan comes in from the prospective buyer,” Mr. Cosmo said.
+“We had quite a bit of interest in that one.”

 He believes that the sizable lot and single floor home was attractive to those looking for a new home.
 The Ogden Street home was put on the market in late spring.

 “We were pleasantly surprised that it went so quickly.
-Even before we were ready to put it on the market we had folks calling the number, so obviously there is interest out there,” said Cosmo.
+Even before we were ready to put it on the market we had folks calling the number, so obviously there is interest out there,” Mr. Cosmo said.

 The land bank hopes to close on that property sometime this month.